Reviews You Can Rely On

 Boil Time

 Though stove manufacturers like to make a big deal out of boil times, most backpackers will not notice if their stove is a minute or two slower — only if it's 8 - 10 minutes slower.
-Boil time is also a complicated specification, with many contributing variables, so we don't give it a ton of weight in our scoring.
+Boil time is also a complicated specification, with many contributing variables, so we don't give it much weight in our scoring.

 We do not claim to be scientists, though we have tried to make our tests as objective, controlled, and repeatable as possible.
-We did our testing in a garage at 5000 feet (about 1524 meters), where the boiling point of water is 202.97° F (about 94.98° C).
+We tested in a garage at 5000 feet (about 1524 meters), where the boiling point of water is 202.97° F (about 94.98° C).
 We tested the time it took for one liter of water to make a 1.7-quart kettle whistle with each of the small canister and liquid gas stoves.
 For the stoves with integrated pots, we tested how long it took for them to reach a rolling boil.
 With each test, we began with a full 4-ounce fuel canister and weighed it for the wind test.
-Then after the wind test, we weighed the canister and tested for boiling without wind.
-All of the fuel bottles were full, and the canisters used were identical.
+Then, after the wind test, we weighed the canister and tested it for boiling without wind.
+All fuel bottles were full, and the canisters used were identical.

-Be aware that different manufacturers use different amounts of water in their boil tests and are often testing them in a lab at sea level.
-This is why the specs you see on a product's website may not be similar to what you find on your backpacking trips.
+Be aware that different manufacturers use different amounts of water in their boil tests and often test them in a lab at sea level.
+This is why the specs on a product's website may differ from what you find on your backpacking trips.

 The integrated pot that comes with the Primus Lite+ and Jetboil Zip have smaller volumes, which prevented us from testing them with a full liter.
 We tested the boiling time of the Lite+ using only 0.5 liters of water (making its time seem faster than it would have been otherwise) and the Zip with 0.75 liters.